 Think selling magazines is hard?
 Look at Netflix.
 They’ve been able to get customers to pay $9+ per month as a membership website for over a decade.
-And Disney+ recently signed up ten million subscribers for their $7/mo streaming service, on their very first day.
+Disney+ signed up ten million subscribers for their $7/mo streaming service, on their very first day.

 Meanwhile, magazines have a hard time getting people to dish out $10 for a whole year of content.

 What’s the difference?

 Netflix sells memberships.

 We are absolutely convinced that every magazine publisher can dramatically improve their revenue, profits and market capitalization or net worth by moving towards a membership-driven business model.

 Find out the CMS features that publishers require to manage an online publishing business.
 Download a FREE copy of 7 Ways Haven Wordpress Goes Beyond Wordpress, and discover the features all publishers should have access to for a bigger audience, greater revenue, and higher profits.

 Let’s talk about how the membership mentality is helping subscription publishers in a way they never expected, and for higher profits.